hamsammich00/hamsammich00.github.io/_posts/2025-05-07-Please-Update-Your-Stuff.md

 #The actual updates
 Get-WindowsUpdate -MicrosoftUpdate -Install -AcceptAll
 ```
 So that was a rough crash course on how I like to update Windows based machines.
 Remember, test before using widely in order to avoid issues.
+More scripts can be found at https://github.com/hamsammich00/Demo-Scripts.

 <script src="https://giscus.app/client.js"
         data-repo="hamsammich00/hamsammich00.github.io"